PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Related Works

 \subsection{Document Understanding Datasets}

 Earlier document understanding datasets only focused on the NLP tasks such as summarization~\cite{huang2021efficient}, and QA~\cite{dasigi2021dataset} of plain text.
 Meanwhile, there were several visual document datasets mainly aimed at text perception tasks such as Document Layout Analysis (DLA)~\cite{zhong2019publaynet,li2020docbank,pfitzmann2022doclaynet} and Key Information Extraction (KIE)~\cite{simsa2023docile,park2019cord,huang2019icdar2019}.
 Recently, more datasets have been proposed for multimodal document QA across various scenarios.
 For example, DocVQA~\cite{Mathew_2021_WACV} and OCRVQA ~\cite{MishraSSC19} provide single-page QA data on books and business documents.
-ChartQA~\cite{masry2022chartqa} and ChartX~\cite{xia2024chartx} focus on the visual reasoning for chart documents.
+ChartQA~\cite{masry2022chartqa} and ChartX~\cite{xia2024chartx} focus on visual reasoning for chart documents.
 ArXivQA~\cite{li2024multimodal} extracts scientific figure-caption data from the arxiv papers to enhance the academic ability of MLLMs.
-InfoVQA~\cite{Mathew_2022_WACV} contains many infographic documents which are a combination of textual, graphical and visual elements.
-However, these visual document datasets only define the single-page VQA task, and current MLLMs~\cite{Qwen2VL,chen2024far} have achieved remarkable performance on it.
+InfoVQA~\cite{Mathew_2022_WACV} contains many infographic documents that are a combination of textual, graphical and visual elements.
+However, these visual document datasets only define the single-page VQA task.

 There are also some multi-page QA datasets~\cite{SlideVQA2023,van2023document,TITO2023109834} that require the model to understand the content relationship via multi-hop reasoning and capture the crucial information from multi-page documents.
 MP-DocVQA~\cite{TITO2023109834} extends DocVQA~\cite{Mathew_2021_WACV} by adding the context pages.
 DUDE~\cite{van2023document} constructs multi-page QA data from multi-industry and multi-domain documents.
-Recently, DocGenome~\cite{xia2024docgenome} was constructed as a scientific document benchmark.
+Additionally, a large-scale dataset designed for the comprehensive understanding of lecture slides has been introduced~\cite{zhang2025towards}.
+DocGenome~\cite{xia2024docgenome} was constructed as a scientific document benchmark.
 MM-NIAH~\cite{wang2024needle} is a benchmark evaluating the capability of MLLMs to comprehend long multimodal documents, which requires the model to answer according to the key information scattered throughout the document.
 However, the answers in these datasets lack evidence and cannot provide reliable interpretability, especially for questions that require referring to multiple pieces of evidence in long documents.